Southwest Airlines Flight 1380: NTSB investigative hearings

 The NTSB held an investigative hearing on November 14, 2018.
-At the hearing, FAA Transport Standards Branch representative Victor Wicklund stated that the production inlets were not required to be subjected to certification testing, but if they were included and test damaged mirrored that of the accident aircraft, it would most likely constitute a certification failure.
+At the hearing, FAA Transport Standards Branch representative Victor Wicklund stated that the production inlets were not required to be subjected to certification testing, but if they were included and test damage mirrored that of the accident aircraft, it would most likely constitute a certification failure.
 He indicated that the cowling may require design changes.

 The NTSB held a second investigative hearing on November 19, 2019.
 The NTSB also issued five safety recommendations to the FAA, one to EASA and one to Southwest.

 Final report

-On November 19, 2019, following the aforementioned hearing, the NTSB released the final report on the accident.
+On November 19, 2019, during the second hearing, the NTSB released the final report on the accident.
 The probable cause reads:

 The National Transportation Safety Board (NTSB) determines that the probable cause of this accident was a low-cycle fatigue crack in the dovetail of fan blade No. 13, which resulted in the fan blade separating in flight and impacting the engine fan case at a location that was critical to the structural integrity and performance of the fan cowl structure.
 This impact led to the in-flight separation of fan cowl components, including the inboard fan cowl aft latch keeper, which struck the fuselage near a cabin window and caused the window to depart from the airplane, the cabin to rapidly depressurize and the passenger fatality.

 The major recommendation of the report was that the Federal Aviation Administration should require Boeing to discover, for this aircraft and engine type, which parts of the engine fan case were susceptible to transmitting damage to the fan cowl structure and then redesign the fan cowl so that it retains its integrity after such a "blade out" event.
+The FAA acted on this recommendation.
+In 2023, Boeing stated that it had completed this design process but needed additional time to complete changes to prevent cowl latch failures due to operator error (in not closing the latch securely).